shawntabrizi/substrate-collectables-workshop/2/3-tracking-all-kitties.md

 We won't introduce the logic for "swap and pop" until later, but we will ask you to start tracking the index of each item using an `Index` storage like this example:

 ```
-MyFriendsIndex: map T::AccountId => u32;
+AllPeopleIndex: map T::AccountId => u32;
 ```

-This is really just an inverse of the content in `MyFriendsArray`.
+This is really just an inverse of the content in `AllPeopleArray`.
 Note that we do not need a getter function here since this storage item is used internally, and does not need to be exposed as part of our modules API.

 ## Your Turn!